salty-muffin/ghosts-of-data-past/README.md

 2. activate the enviroment: `conda activate ghosts`
 3. changes to the environment can be saved with: `conda env export --no-builds | grep -v "prefix" > environment.yml`
 4. as the site served is built with sveltekit, it's dependencies must be installed and it must be built: `cd serve/site && npm install && npm run build`
+5. install redis according to these [instructions](https://redis.io/docs/getting-started/installation/install-redis-on-linux/)
+6. start redis with the config file in this project `redis-server redis.conf` (from this directory)

 ## serve - to do